Nihir2904/Diabetes_LR/README.md

 # scikit-tut
-a basic programme to learn and undrstand scikit learn
+a basic programme to learn and understand scikit learn